 What is balancing and why you need to do it

-What exactly is the process of battery balancing?
-Well, we’ve already covered what a cell count is.
+In this section of the LiPo battery guide, we'll first cover what exactly is the process of battery balancing.
+We’ve already covered what a cell count is.
 In batteries with multiple cells, balancing is simply the process of making the voltages of the cells in the battery pack equivalent.

 Why do we need to do this and what would happen if the cells go unbalanced?
 For example, in a 2S battery that is charged, if one of the cells has a voltage of 4.1V and the other has a voltage of 4.2V, it is the unbalanced.